 There was an air of excitement and anticipation in my childhood home as Easter approached.
 The night before the big day, we’d dress up in our Easter dresses with our patent leather shoes and knee socks, attend Easter Vigil Mass, then return home to eat my mom’s version of hot cross buns before we were shooed off to bed.
 These buns were basically dinner rolls decorated with pastel icing.
 My holiday memories tend to revolve around food…we’d always have Easter dinner with our friends, the Verhoven’s…their 5 children plus the 4 of us made for a rowdy gathering….especially after being hyped up on chocolate eggs.
 My mom’s decorating was simple…just a flowering branch from the yard in an earthen jug…from which she would hang pastel colored egg shells…we’d watch my mom blow out the eggs and help dye the shells as Easter approached.
 There were a LOT of scrambled eggs for breakfast on the mornings leading up to the holiday.
 Such indelible images in my mind.
+Having an Easter bread to start the day was a tradition I continue with my family.

 So when I think of Easter, my thoughts travel back to those freshly baked rolls…that we tore into before heading to bed.
 With full stomachs we excitedly headed upstairs…knowing there would still be leftovers for breakfast.
 When I learned that our Twelve Loaves theme for March was Holiday Breads, I wanted to make a rich egg bread, fill it with cream cheese, and make sure there was frosting.
 I broke open my Artisan Bread in Five Minutes a Day and vacillated between brioche and challah…till the challah won out.
 After mixing all the ingredients together, I gave the dough its initial resting period while I ran errands, then was able to park it in the fridge till I had time to shape it.
 No kneading required…how about that?
 I loved the convenience of this dough.
 I rolled, snipped and braided it over a sweetened cream cheese filling, let the dough rest again, then baked for a half hour.
 I think this one will be worth repeating for Easter morning.